balena-io/balena-cli-masterclass/README.md

 #### 5.2 Deploying an Image from a Development Machine

-An image from a development machine can be deployed as an application release to balenaCloud from balena CLI.
+An image from a development machine can be deployed as a fleet release to balenaCloud from balena CLI.
 This allows any pre-built image to be uploaded directly to balena's registry without the requirement of the builder to generate it first.
 Assuming you've followed exercise 5.1, run the following: